bkw777/WP-2_IC-Card/README.md

 Datasheet for both the slot in the computer and the connector in the card.

 You can't get the real connector any more, but you can get a generic 1.27mm pitch 1x50 socket header which fits the pins.
-The card socket has 38 pins, and the generic socket has 50 pins.
+The card socket has 38 pins, and generic sockets have 40 or 50 pins.
 The extra socket pins can just be cut off.
-The pins in the slot inside the WP-2 are 6.0mm long, and the generic socket is only 4.4mm deep.
-The PCB is recessed so that when the card is inserted as far as possible, the pins only go 4.4mm into the socket.
+The pins inside the WP-2 are 6.0mm long, and the generic socket is only 4.4mm deep, so the PCB is recessed so that when the card is inserted into the WP-2 as far as possible, the pins only go 4.4mm into the socket.

 Compatible RAM chips: SRAM 128Kx8 5v Parallel, TSOP-32 or sTSOP-32